 Best for Luxury: Parakkat Nature Hotels & Resorts

 Occupying 12 acres of terraced tea plantations just outside Munnar, Parakkat Nature Hotels & Resorts is built on a grand scale with an opulent, gold-accented lobby, soaring ceilings, and expansive living spaces.
-Fifty rooms span 5 categories, including a Club Suite and a Presidential Suite.
-All rooms come with a separate living area, a balcony, and elegant parquet floors, while suites range between 210 and 900 square feet, and are done up in a plush (if ostentatious) manner.
+60 rooms span five categories, including a Club Suite and a Presidential Suite.
+All rooms come with a separate living area, balcony, and elegant parquet floors, while suites range between 210 and 900 square feet, and are done up in a plush (if ostentatious) manner.

 Best for Families: Chandys Windy Woods